abstractqqq/polars_ds_extension/maths/rolling_ewls.md

 ## Numerical behavior

-Both Float32 and Float64 plugin variants accumulate and solve in Float64; input quantization and output dtype still follow `LIN_REG_EXPR_F64`.
+Accumulation, solving and output dtype follow `LIN_REG_EXPR_F64`, as in the other regression kernels.
 Each solve scales the Gram matrix by the square roots of its diagonal and uses Cholesky factorization.
 This avoids treating a change in predictor units as a change in rank.
 Failed/nonfinite factorizations or coefficients produce null fields.